hankst69/Solid/README.md

    * For loosely coupling of units but still based on strict types (no direct dependency of units, coupling based on events)

 4. __StateMachine__
-   * Flexible configuration of states, triggers and able with fluent configuration api
+   * Flexible configuration of states, triggers. permissions, entry and leave handlers with fluent configuration api
    * Support of export into DotGraph format
    * Currently no support for sub states